FOGO stands for Food Organics Garden Organics. It is a convenient and environmentally friendly way to dispose of your organic waste.

 Put your FOGO bin out weekly for collection.
 Refer to your bin collection calendar or look up your collection day for collection dates.

-To start the new FOGO service kitchen caddies, caddy liners, and information packs were delivered to residential and most commercial properties.
+To start the new FOGO service 7 litre kitchen caddies, a year's worth of caddy liners, and information packs were/are delivered to residential and most commercial properties.
 If you haven't received caddy/liners, call us on (03) 5422 0333.

 These items are only free at the start of a FOGO service.

-Replacement liners and additional caddies are available for purchase from your local transfer station or from one of our customer service centres.
+Replacement liners and additional caddies are available for purchase from your local transfer station and from our customer service centres.

 Having a weekly FOGO collection, coupled with fortnightly rubbish collection has been shown to significantly reduce the amount of waste sent to landfill.